 While newer LTS releases are generally recommended, specific legacy hardware or software requirements might necessitate older versions.
 These receive critical security updates via Extended Security Maintenance (ESM), available to Ubuntu Pro subscribers.

-- Ubuntu 25.04 (Plucky Puffin) ISO: The latest interim release, Plucky Puffin, offers cutting-edge features and the newest software stack.
+• Ubuntu 25.04 (Plucky Puffin) ISO: The latest interim release offers cutting-edge features and the latest software stack.

 Desktop (Intel or AMD 64-bit | ARM 64-bit) | Server | Netboot | WSL | Torrents (Desktop | Server)